SupTan85/int/.doc/int.tonumber.md

 ## methods

-This feature support to call in object.
+This feature lets you to call functions on an object.

-> [!TIP]
-This example call function inside object and return self object as input.

 ```lua
 local int = require("int") -- import module